Which of the following is the major product formed when 2-methyl-... | Study Prep in Pearson+

 1

-Identify the type of reaction: 2-methyl-2-butanol reacting with concentrated H\_2SO\_4 under heating typically undergoes an acid-catalyzed dehydration reaction, which removes water to form an alkene.
+Identify the type of reaction: The reaction involves 2-methyl-2-butene reacting with H\_2SO\_4 and water under acidic conditions, which suggests an acid-catalyzed hydration of an alkene.

-Protonation of the alcohol: The hydroxyl group (–OH) of 2-methyl-2-butanol is protonated by H\_2SO\_4, converting it into a better leaving group (water), which can then leave to form a carbocation intermediate.
+Recall the mechanism of acid-catalyzed hydration: The alkene first undergoes protonation to form the most stable carbocation intermediate, followed by nucleophilic attack by water, and finally deprotonation to give the alcohol product.

-Formation of the carbocation: After loss of water, a carbocation forms at the tertiary carbon (the carbon bearing the original –OH group), which is stabilized due to its tertiary nature.
+Determine the most stable carbocation intermediate: Protonation of the double bond in 2-methyl-2-butene will lead to a tertiary carbocation because the double bond is at the 2-position with a methyl substituent, which stabilizes the carbocation via hyperconjugation and inductive effects.

 Watch next